-This summer PWA has twelve great volunteers who have stepped up to be on the CBI team but we have many shifts to fill over the summer and need more help.
-We hope to have the hours of 6 a.m. to 2 p.m. covered with CBI volunteers on Saturdays and Sundays through Labor Day.
-Training is available at the office and you will get a free Courtesy Boat Inspector tee shirt or apron.
+During the summer months Coastal Rivers works with many volunteers who have stepped up to be on the CBI team but we have many shifts to fill and always need more help.
+We try to have the hours of 6 a.m. to 2 p.m. covered with CBI volunteers on Saturdays and Sundays through Labor Day.
+Training is available at the office and you will get an informative CBI handbook and a free Courtesy Boat Inspector tee shirt.

 Volunteers fill 2-hour shifts at the Pemaquid Pond boat launch in Nobleboro and at the Biscay Beach boat launch in Damariscotta on weekends during July and August.
 CBI volunteers check incoming and outgoing boats for plant fragments and educate boaters about the threats posed by invasive aquatic plants.

-To learn more about the CBI program, for training, or to sign up for shifts this summer contact Carolyn at 563-2196 or email: firstname.lastname@example.org
+To learn more about the CBI program or for training contact Carolyn at 563-1391 ext 320 or email: email@example.com

 As boaters launch and remove their boats from the pond, CBI volunteers:

 - Discuss with boaters how invasive aquatic plants spread

 - Show boaters how to inspect boats and equipment for plant fragments

 - Urge boaters to inspect before and after every launch

 - Distribute information about invasive plants